 Key tradeoff

 A shared card may look simpler at first.
 But as account complexity grows, simplicity often becomes fragility.
+Dedicated cards add structure.
+That structure usually improves control, troubleshooting, and budgeting.

 If your ad operation touches more than one major workflow, start separating payment methods now rather than after the first disruptive billing issue.